Size / Year Built / Builder

 Our team endeavors to provide up to date and accurate information regarding each yacht in our listing, however some yachts reserve the right to make last minute changes to their availability and rates.
 With this in mind, please note that premium rates may be attached to certain destinations and dates, such as Christmas and New Years in the Caribbean or July and August in the Mediterranean.
 Kindly contact us for a proposal that details the yacht’s final rate and availability.

-Captain Charis is 51 years old and is a graduate of the Maritime Academy.
-He has over 31 years of experience in the yachting industry.
-It was clear for Charis from a very early age that the sea is where his passion lays.
+Captain Andreas is 50 years old, and he is a graduate of the Maritime Academy, counting many years of experience in the yachting industry.
 As Captain, he takes great pride in creating tailor-made yacht cruise experiences for each charter.
-He has extensive knowledge of moorings and secluded bays.
+He has extensive knowledge of moorings and secluded bays and will work miracles to ensure an unforgettable charter experience.
 He speaks Greek and English.

-Giorgos is 37 years old and is a graduate of the Merchant Marine Academy of Aspropyrgos.
+Periklis is 56 years old and is a graduate of the Merchant Marine Academy of Aspropyrgos.
 He works in the yachting industry for more than 15 years and brings along a great deal of knowledge and experience.
 He has also completed all safety training courses.
 He speaks Greek and English.

 Konstantinos is 37 years old and is a graduate of the Merchant Marine Academy of Aspropyrgos.
 He works in the yachting industry for more than 14 years.
 He is hardworking and reliable with excellent communication skills.
 Konstantinos is always willing to help with deck activities and water sports.
 He speaks Greek and English.